charlenetolentino/mattsnotes/301-main/reading301-10.md

 Questions:

-1. What is a ‘reference error’?
+1. Who is a ‘reference error’?

     <ul>
       <li>Code is referencing a variable that has not been declared.
 I've seen this a lot... </li>
     </ul>

-1. What is a ‘syntax error’?
+1. Who is a ‘syntax error’?

     <ul>